aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 class: slide-secondary large-content
 # Demo - Design

-## Problem: Need a weather gif and thumbnails
-1. Download each image (on a timer/manually)
-1. For each image create a thumbnail
+## Challenge: Create animated GIFs from weather maps
+1. Download the latest weather maps every X minutes
-1. Once we have [X] frames, create weather gif
+1. When we have enough map images, create an animated GIF
-1. Send us an email when it's done
+1. Send out an email with the weather GIF, and image thumbnails

 .summary[Simple example, but scales really well!]